rumca-js/OfflineWebSearch/PROJECT.md

 # Project

  - The project is an Android application.
+ - It shall not contain dependencies toward google, nor its services (if possible)
  - The application provides offline web search.
  - The primary function of the application is searching.
  - The application searches local SQLite databases and JSON files.